Los Piños Center

 Los Piños Corpsmembers Michael Franco and his crew practice cutting hand line near the center’s buildings.

 Los Piños Center Corpsmembers work to combat wildfires in Riverside County and across California.
-Crews work in partnership with CAL FIRE to serve on hand crews to help slow and stop the spread of wildfires.
+Two crews work in partnership with CAL FIRE to serve on hand crews to help slow and stop the spread of wildfires.
 The Los Piños Center partners with CAL FIRE Riverside (RRU) unit to respond to local incidents, as well as major wildfires across the state.

 Corpsmembers get paid to train and get hands-on experience fighting wildfires.
 Through the CCC-CAL FIRE partnership, Corpsmembers earn the certifications necessary to launch their firefighting careers and get hired by agencies like the Bureau of Land Management, U.S. Forest Service, CAL FIRE, and other local municipalities.